 Use Specified Tools to Repair the Issue

 This is the final and equally efficient step towards troubleshooting internet and network-related problems when you don’t know exactly what to fix.
 If you are working on a Windows system, you will find options for troubleshooting internet-related issues.

 There are specific tools to detect the performance of your system.
 Consider making use of these tools to detect and diagnose a problem.

-I know it must be getting on your nerves when you see your Ethernet connection being slower than a Wi-Fi connection which is not a normal situation.
+I know it must get on your nerves when you see your Ethernet connection being slower than a Wi-Fi connection, which is not normal.

 Even if the above steps and processes were not able to solve your problem, visit a professional technician and get your system tested and repaired.